ajbanjara/Wireshark/Lua.md

      1   0.000000 111.123.234.55 -> 111.123.234.255 NBNS Name query NB XXX.COM<00>
     ```

-If you can read "hello world\!" in the first line after you run tshark Lua is ready to go\!
+If you can read "hello world\!" in the first line after you run `tshark`, Lua is ready to go\!

 :warning: Please note: On Windows, you may not see any output when running Lua scripts in Wireshark.
 If the console window is enabled it will be opened **after** the Lua engine is loaded.
 This does not affect TShark, since it is a console program.

 ## How Lua fits into Wireshark

-Every time wireshark starts it will search for a script called `init.lua` located in the global configuration directory of Wireshark.
+Every time Wireshark starts it will search for a script called `init.lua` located in the global configuration directory of Wireshark.
 If Wireshark finds this file it will run the script.

-Once *\<global configuration directory\>*`/init.lua` has run that there are two variables that tell wireshark whether to continue looking for scripts.
+Once *\<global configuration directory\>*`/init.lua` has run that there are two variables that tell Wireshark whether to continue looking for scripts.

 If the first init script sets the variable `disable_lua` to `true` Wireshark will stop reading scripts and shut down the Lua engine right after the script was run.